It’s life events like this that often make us all stop and consider where we’re going and what we want the future to look like for our family.

 With a little help from...

-Thankfully, the local Health Education Officer told him about the new online service unusualrisks.com.au and their anonymous pre-assessment program to help people with pre-existing medical conditions get their life insurance sorted.
+Thankfully, the local Community Health Education Officer told him about the new online service unusualrisks.com.au and their anonymous pre-assessment program to help people with pre-existing medical conditions get their life insurance sorted.
 With new medical advances, people with well-managed HIV can qualify for normal life insurance.

 This news was the breath of fresh air John and David needed.